compose-spec/compose-spec/spec.md

 ### entrypoint

-`entrypoint` override the default entrypoint or docker image (i.e. `ENTRYPOINT` set by Dockerfile) **and** clears out any default command on the image - meaning that if there's a `CMD` instruction in the Dockerfile, it is ignored..
+`entrypoint` overrides the default entrypoint for the Docker image (i.e. `ENTRYPOINT` set by Dockerfile).
+Compose implementations MUST clears out any default command on the Docker image - both `ENTRYPOINT` and `CMD` instruction in the Dockerfile - when `entrypoint` is configured by a Compose file.

 ```yml
 entrypoint: /code/entrypoint.sh